JupiterOne-Archives/docs-old/guides/tutorial-j1ql.md

 - Unhide all currently hidden entities (not shown in the above screenshot -- it only shows up when there is at least one hidden entity).

+See more details on the graph controls in [this doc](quickstart-graph).

 ## Part 2 - Infrastructure Analysis

 *Examples in this section require at least one AWS integration configuration.*